 - (a) Minutes Required for All Meetings.
 The council must keep full and accurate minutes of all its meetings, including closed sessions.
 To be "full and accurate," minutes must record all actions taken by the council.
 They should set out the precise wording of each motion and make it possible to determine the number of votes cast for and against each motion.
 The minutes need not record discussions of the council, though the council in its discretion may decide to incorporate such details into the minutes. - (b) Record of "Ayes" and "Noes."
-At the request of any member of the council, the minutes shall list each member by name and record how each member voted on a particular matter. - (c) Verbatim Minutes.
-Verbatim minutes shall only be recorded when a written copy of a council member's or an attendee's words are supplied to the village clerk or when a council member asks for their own words to be recorded verbatim.
-Per village policy, if verbatim minutes are later requested, those minutes shall be transcribed by the person requesting the verbatim minutes. - (d) General Accounts of Closed Sessions.
+At the request of any member of the council, the minutes shall list each member by name and record how each member voted on a particular matter. - (c) General Accounts of Closed Sessions.
 In addition to minutes, the council must keep a general account of each closed session.
 The general account must be sufficiently detailed to provide a person not in attendance with a reasonable understanding of what transpired.
-The council may combine the minutes and general account of a closed session into one document, so long as the document contains both a complete record of actions taken, and the level of detail required for a general account. - (e) Sealing Closed Session Records.
+The council may combine the minutes and general account of a closed session into one document, so long as the document contains both a complete record of actions taken, and the level of detail required for a general account. - (d) Sealing Closed Session Records.
 Minutes and general accounts of closed sessions shall be sealed until unsealed by order of the council, if the council delegates the authority to unseal to one or more staff members, in accordance with guidelines adopted by the council.
 The sealed minutes and general account of any closed session may be withheld from public inspection so long as public inspection would frustrate the purpose(s) of the closed session.
 See policy, P-2019-10-01 "Policy for Approval and Unsealing of Closed Session Minutes of the Marvin Village Council."